 - Prefer a Tele?
 These are the best Telecasters available today

-Here, we’re answering the question of which Fender Stratocasters are best.
+That's why we're here to answer the question of which Fender Stratocasters are the best.
 Whether you’re after a budget electric bearing the Fender logo, or something more upmarket, by the end of this guide you should know the difference between the various Fender Stratocaster models, and be closer to knowing which one is right for you.

 What are the best Stratocasters?

-If you’re looking more of a top-line, US-made Strat, the Fender American Original '60s Stratocaster ooze all the class and pedigree you’d expect from the Big F. Boasting Custom Shop-associated finishes like Shell Pink and Olympic White, here’s an instrument guaranteed to feel, look and sound the part.
+If you’re looking more of a top-line, US-made Strat, the Fender American Original '60s Stratocaster oozes all the class and pedigree you’d expect from the Big F. Boasting Custom Shop-associated finishes like Shell Pink and Olympic White, it's an instrument that's guaranteed to feel, look and sound the part.

 The affordable Fender Player series has fast become one of the most successful lines to ever come out of the Ensenada, Mexico factory.
-These Strats are available with options for HSH or HSS pickup configurations and even Floyd Rose-equipped models, but it’s the classic Strat - available in a tantalizing Buttercream finish, alongside six others - that screams pure Fender.
+These Strats are available with options for HSH or HSS pickup configurations and even Floyd Roses, but it’s the classic Strat - available in a tantalizing Buttercream finish, alongside six others - that screams pure Fender.

 Best Stratocasters: buying advice

 Think long and hard about your pickup configuration

 And there are always exceptions to such rules – some of the most legendary rock and metal tones ever recorded have shined through thanks to their single-coil grit.
 So it’s worth asking yourself what has typically been used by the artists you’re most inspired by.

 - Explore the best electric guitars under $1,000